maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 44
 :RESUME WITHOUT TRAP
-:A RESUME was encountered with no corresponding TRAP.
+:A RESUME was encountered with no corresponding TRAP or ON ERROR.
+Commodore BASIC returned a syntax error in this case.